SUMMICRON R 35mm (Typ-I)

 The I-type lens introduced here is available in 1-cam, 2-cam, and 3-cam versions.

-The square hood 12509 can accommodate a Series 7 filter and is also equipped with a rotating mechanism for PL filters.
-The hood 12509 is the same as that of the Elmarit-R 28mm (first generation) and Elmarit-R 35mm (second generation).
+The square hood 12509 can accommodate Series 7 filters and is also equipped with a rotating mechanism for PL filters.
+The hood 12509 is the same as the Elmarit-R 28mm (first generation) and Elmarit-R 35mm (second generation).

-Compared to the sharpness in the center, the resolution in the corners is clearly lower.
-This lens is best suited to scenes that make the most of the subject near the center.
-If you want to get a uniform image across the entire 35mm format, it is better to use a modern lens.
+This lens is best suited for scenes that make the most of the subject near the center.
+If you want to get a uniform image across the entire 35mm format, it is better to use the latest lens.

-Though the image is old, the front lens is greatly curved, which makes you want to own it.
+Though the image is old, the heavy lens and the large curved front lens make you want to own it.

 The lens I own is a 3-cam modified with a ROM terminal, and it is a rare lens because it is not often seen on eBay.
 I bought it on consignment at a yellow shop with a cross on it in Ginza.